phon31x/Tiny_polybar/README.md

 ######################################

-First script to launch the bar...
+- First script to launch the bar.
-Second script to kill the bar...
+- Second script to kill the bar.
-The kill script only kill the newly created bar not the whole bar
+- The kill script only kill the newly created bar not the whole bar.